 Zidoval Gel contains a 0.75mg concentration of the antibiotic metronidazole.
 A 5 gram dosage of the gel is self-administered into the vagina using one of the disposable applicators that are provided with the gel.
 This is a quick and painless procedure, and the gel itself should cause no discomfort when it is inside your body.
-Your online GP will give you precise individual instructions about how and when to apply the gel.
+Your online Doctor will give you precise individual instructions about how and when to apply the gel.
 A typical course of treatment for bacterial vaginosis involves applying a single dose every night before going to bed.
 This is repeated for five consecutive nights.

 You may find that your symptoms rapidly ease, or even disappear altogether after you start treatment.
 You should still continue to apply the gel exactly as instructed by our GP.
 If you cease the treatment prematurely, your bacterial vaginosis may rapidly return and could be harder to treat.

 How to use Zidoval Gel?

-Your online GP will tell you exactly how to use Zidoval Gel and for how many days to continue the treatment.
+Your online Doctor will tell you exactly how to use Zidoval Gel and for how many days to continue the treatment.
 A typical course of treatment usually lasts five days.
 Zidoval Gel is a self-administered medication that is designed to be directly inserted into the vagina.
 A set of disposable applicators is provided with the gel, and the process is similar to inserting a tampon or contraceptive ring.

 How to use Zidoval Gel